AB-962

 Key Takeaways

-• Requires schools to develop smartphone usage policies and update them every five years by July 2026.
+• Requires schools to adopt smartphone usage policies by July 2026 with mandatory updates every five years.

-• Prohibits schools from monitoring or accessing students' online activities.
+• Prohibits schools from monitoring or collecting data about students' online activities.

 Summary